Online Master's in Speech Language Pathology (SLP)

 Transcripts: Request transcripts in advance of the application deadline, and upload one official copy of each transcript from any postsecondary schools you have attended.

 Personal statement: Write a personal statement, which is typically in the form of an essay.
-You may be required to submit multiple essays to fully express the intent and purpose of your application.
+You may be required to submit multiple essays to fully express the intent and purpose of your application and explain what attracted you to this particular online slp program.
 Below are some common topics that should be mentioned in a statement.

 Your main academic and personal interests